kaz-utashiro/actions-install-node-modules/README.md

 # actions-install-node-modules

-This Github action searches `package-lock.json` file under the specified root directory, install modules and cache them for later use.
+This Github action searches `package-lock.json` file under the specified root directory, install modules by `npm` and cache all `node_modules` directory for later use.
 When executed next time with same package configurations, and any other environment are not changed, installed modules are extracted from the cached archive.

+This action assumes all package has `package-lock.json` file.
+Supporting different type package manager is a future issue.

 ## usage